e-spitz/yuletide-yeezy/README.md

 Are you a Kanye fan?
 Do you love, love, LOVE the holidays?
 Well, this is the app for you!
 Introducing **Yuletide Yeezy**.
 Your one stop shop for generating holiday cards with original Kanye West quotes and festive Kanye West photos.

 **Yuletide Yeezy** was built with React, and uses the [Kanye Rest API](https://api.kanye.rest) to generate the random Kanye quotes.
 This project is the final solo project of Mod3 at [Turing](turing.edu) and the original spec can be found [here.](https://frontend.turing.edu/projects/module-3/showcase.html) The project learning goals were to build and design an app using React, React Router, a third party API, and testing with Cypress.
+We were asked to come up with a super niche idea, so here you have it, a Kanye quote and image holiday card generator.

 ### Learning Goals